Quitzelcoat/Odling/README.md

         Follow the color palette correctly.
 (Done)
         Design good as it'll be used later on.
 (Done)

-    On the right top side of the dashboard create user name which has logged in.
+    Create a Feed page which is the main posts page.
-        It should show profile circle, right next to it should be username.
+        User can see the new posts created in the middle here.
+(Create Later) (Section Done) On the left it will be menue with different options.
+(Done) On the right user image logo with it's name and suggestions where all the users will be shown with their logo/images.
+(Create Later)
-        Don’t make it clickable for now.
+        On the right top side of the Feed page create user name which has logged.
+(Done) It should show profile circle, right next to it should be username.
+(Done) Don’t make it clickable for now.
 Later user can click on it and go to their profile.
+(Done)

     User profile page for now show basic info.
         User can see their profile image place (can’t edit or add images for now)